cromelex/pages-garden/content/technology/self-hosting/immich machine learning.md

 systemctl --user start immich-machine-learning
 ```

+### Setting up Immich to use the remote ML container
-Next, open Immich in your browser, go into Administration->Settings->Machine Learning Settings, and add the URL corresponding to this machine:
+Next, open Immich in your browser, go into Administration -> Settings -> Machine Learning Settings, and add the URL corresponding to this machine:

 `http://nvidia_machine_ip:3003`